RuiFSP/100-days-of-code/r1-log.md

 ### R1D17

 Day 17 - OOP - Creating Classes
-  - Classes names convention is to use PascalCase
+  - Class names convention is to use PascalCase
   - Trivia data was the data provider: https://opentdb.com/
   - Manipulation JSON files : https://docs.python.org/3/library/json.html
   - Transforming JSON file to a list of dictionaries